analogicus/jnw_gr05_sky130a/README.md

 | pm_deg     | 67.513     | Degrees        | Phase Margin              |
 | ug         | 17.257     | MHz            | Unity Gain Frequency      |

-Most importantly, the OTA is stable and meets the typical 40 dB DC gain for two-stage systems.
+Most importantly, the OTA is stable and meets the typical 40 dB DC gain for two-stage amplifiers.
 Further, the parameters indicate a rather low 3dB bandwidth and low unity gain frequency.

-In physical systems, temperature increases or decreasses with a (compared to the OTA paramters) large time constant, thus we see no need for adapting the amplifier design.
+In physical systems, temperature increases or decreasses with a (compared to the OTA parameters) large time constant, thus we see no need for adapting the amplifier design.

 #### Obtained bodeplot: